 How OluKai Gives Back To Hawai‘iOur purpose is to amplify and empower the voices of Hawaiʻi.
 That’s why a portion of the proceeds from every pair of OluKai sold goes to our Ama OluKai Foundation and back into Hawaiian communities.
 The Ama OluKai Foundation is a 501(c)3 non-profit organization that honors those who preserve and celebrate the cultural heritage and Aloha spirit of Hawaiʻi.
 It’s our way of giving back to the culture that inspires us.

-Here are five Ama OluKai beneficiaries that continue to impress us each and every day.
+Here are six Ama OluKai beneficiaries that continue to impress us each and every day.

 Ama OluKai: ʻImiloa